unm-digital-history/campus-history/essays/lobo-statues/index.md

 %}

 ## Bronze Lobos Across Campus
-There are a handful of other lobo statues scattered across campus.
-In various poses, you can find them lurking around the bushes and trees.
-The statues were donations to the university during the 2013, verify, _Spirit of the Lobo_ campaign.
+Lurking among the trees and bushes of central campus, you'll encounter other bronze lobo statues in various poses.
+The statues were donations to the university during the 2013 _Spirit of the Lobo_ campaign.

-Now we have a text box scrolling up over the image.
-At various points (clearly labeled in the following text) **the background image will switch.**

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Phasellus nec ante ligula.
-Nulla fringilla ligula sit amet nisl consectetur ultricies.
-Mauris ac tellus eu ante lobortis rhoncus non eu nisl.
-Curabitur consectetur placerat commodo.
-Maecenas sagittis facilisis turpis vel porta.
-Nulla facilisi.
-Nam viverra eget metus eget efficitur.

-### IMAGE SWITCH HERE

 {% include scrollybox/bg-switch.html
   image-url="images/lobo-bronze-2.jpg"